nnethercote/nnethercote.github.io/_posts/2025-07-18-looking-for-a-new-job.md

 title: I am a Rust compiler engineer looking for a new job
 ---

+**UPDATE 2025-09-03: I have found a new job and will be starting next week.
+I will post more details soon.
+Many thanks to everyone who helped publicize this post and to everyone who contacted me about possible work.
+Rust is being used in many interesting places!**

 For the past 3.75 years I have been fortunate to work on Futurewei's Rust team, where I had enormous freedom to "make Rust better" however I see fit.
 It has been the highlight of my career and I am grateful to Sid Askary and other